Find out about events for postgraduates and how to stay up-to-date with what's on.

 Could you present an 80,000 word thesis in just 180 seconds?
 Three Minute Thesis challenges research students to do just that.
 This epic race against the clock is a thrill for participants and audience members alike, plus a valuable opportunity for research students to upskill and increase their research impact.

 The Doctoral Morning Tea is an opportunity for doctoral candidates from across the university to come together to share experiences - and to learn from those who have gone before them.
 Each month, a panel of current or recent doctoral candidates discusses key topics relevant to doctoral life.

-Postgrad News and Postgrad News: Doctoral edition are fortnightly newsletters for current postgraduates and current doctoral candidates.
-They keeps you up-to-date with the development opportunities, events, news, information and resources that could really make a difference to your postgrad or PhD experience.
+Postgrad News and Doctoral News are fortnightly newsletters for current postgraduates and current doctoral candidates respectively.
+They keep you up-to-date with the development opportunities, events, news, information and resources that could help you make the most of your postgraduate or doctoral experience.

-To sign up, send us an email from your student email account and let us know your ID or level of study.
+To sign up, email Sarah via the button below using your student email account, stating your level of study.